Reds vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In four games over the last 10 matchups when favored by oddsmakers, the Reds have a record of 2-2.
+- In four games as the favorite over the last 10 matchups, the Reds have a record of 2-2.

-- The Reds and their opponents have combined to hit the over five times in their last 10 games with a total.
+- The Reds and their opponents have combined to hit the over six times in their last 10 games with a total.

-- The Reds did not cover its most recent game with a spread.
+- In their last game with a spread, the Reds failed to cover.

 Reds Betting Records & Stats

-- The Reds have had a spread set for only two outings this season, and failed to cover in both.
+- The Reds have had a spread set for only two contests this season, and failed to cover in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.